-- First year-25.511 Geology I, (as for the Applied Geology degree course). - Second year-25.512 Geology II, (as for the Applied Geology degree course). - Third year-25.513/1, 25.513/2 and 25.513/3 Geology III, Parts I, II and III (as for the Applied Geology degree course).
+First year-25.511 Geology I, (as for the Applied Geology degree course).

+Second year-25.512 Geology II, (as for the Applied Geology degree course).

-In addition students in this course may take a second Geology subject in their third year, 25.521/1 and 25.521/2 Geology III (Supplementary), Parts I and II.
-Geology III (Supplementary) will consist of four subjects to be chosen from: Palaeontology II, Stratigraphy III, Mineralogy III, Petrology III, Structural Geology II, Geophysics II, Geochemistry and Mineragraphy.
-(This choice will be modified as from 1965).
+Third year-25.513 Geology III (as for the Applied Geology degree course).

+In addition, students in this course may take a second Geology subject in their third year, 25.521 Geology III (Supplementary).
+This course covers fields not dealt with in other Geology courses and advanced or specialized treatment of topics studied earlier.
+Section (a) of the course is compulsory and contains Geology of Fuels, Geomorphology and Photogeology, Structural Geology, Oceanography and Geochemistry.
+Candidates may select either Section (b), consisting of Geophysics, Petrology and Mineragraphy, or Section (c), consisting of Stratigraphy, Palaeontology and Clay Mineralogy, to complete the course.